ray-project/enhancements/reps/2022-04-01-resource-control.md

 The reason of using systemd:
 - Systemd is highly recommended by [runc](https://github.com/opencontainers/runc/blob/main/docs/cgroup-v2.md.) for cgroup v2.
-- If we use systemfs in a systemd based system, there will be more than one component which manage the cgroup tree.
+- If we use cgroupfs in a systemd based system, there will be more than one component which manage the cgroup tree.
 - In the systemd [docs](https://www.freedesktop.org/wiki/Software/systemd/ControlGroupInterface/), we can know that  create/delete cgroups will be unavailable to userspace applications, unless done via systemd's APIs.
 - The systemd has a good abstract API of cgroups.